Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: Metric perturbations induced by oscillating dark matter

-Here, we adopt the scenario where $w=0$ and $\rho^{(1)}(\neq 0)$ is stationary, which corresponds to the existence of dark matter density comprising the galactic halo.
-It is also consistent with the picture that perfect fluid dark matter can serve as a type of CDM within our galaxy.
-Expanding the conservation of the energy-momentum tensor in the second order, we obtain
+We adopt the scenario where $w=0$ and $\rho^{(1)} (\neq 0)$ is stationary.
+The latter corresponds to the dark matter density comprising the galactic halo.
+It is consistent with the picture that perfect fluid dark matter can serve as a type of CDM within our galaxy.
+Expanding the equations of the energy-momentum tensor conservation in the second order, we obtain

 Evaluating the above equation, we have